• Home

 Instructions

-Add salt, pepper, and oregano to your ground lamb and mix together.
+1. Add 2 teaspoon salt, ½ teaspoon black pepper, and 2 tablespoon oregano to 1 lb of ground lamb and mix together.
 Cover and refrigerate overnight or for at least 1 hour.

-Once you’re ready to cook your gyro meat, preheat your oven to 300 degrees.
-Toss the bacon, onion and garlic into a food processor with the lamb.
+2. Once you're ready to cook your gyro meat, preheat your oven to 300 degrees.
+Toss the 5 slices of bacon pieces, ½ yellow onion chunks and 2 sliced garlic cloves into a food processor with the lamb.
 Process until mixture turns into a weirdly smooth meat puree that looks like strawberry sherbert.

-Line a baking sheet with foil and scoop your meat mixture into the middle of the foil.
-Wet your hands with water and form the meat into an 8×5 meat log.
+3. Line a baking sheet with foil and scoop your meat mixture into the middle of the foil.
+Wet your hands with water and form the meat into an 8x5 meat log.

-Bake for 35-40 minutes or until the center of the meat reaches 155 degrees with a meat thermometer.
+4. Bake for 35-40 minutes or until the center of the meat reaches 155 degrees with a meat thermometer

 Notes